Responding to the needs of a new generation of seniors

 “There is a constant stream of Good Samaritan Society residents and seniors from the surrounding community exercising on the HUR equipment, taking a class, or attending a seminar”, explains Bethany Clark, the community’s Wellness Director.
 “We receive quite a few people from the surrounding community every week who stop in and want to check it out.
 They’ve heard about the Center from their friends or neighbors and want to see what the buzz is all about.
 Perhaps most impressively, our outpatient program has grown by 300%.”

 2. Support their drive to remain independent.

 Another way to attract younger residents through empowering them to remain independent is to offer on-campus amenities and activities that support their health and wellbeing.
-Staying active – or even becoming more active than they’ve been in the past - is a high priority for many of today’s seniors.
-Amenities such as state-of-the-art fitness centers equipped with high-tech equipment, and a wide variety of fitness classes that include at least a few unconventional options, are an significant draw.
+Staying active – or even becoming more active than they’ve been in the past – is a high priority for many of today’s seniors.
+Amenities such as state-of-the-art fitness centers equipped with high-tech equipment, and a wide variety of fitness classes that include at least a few unconventional options, are a significant draw.